 - Expiration date: Is the ID expired?
 Expired IDs are unacceptable.

 - Ask for their middle name, zodiac sign or year of high school graduation.
-If someone has to think about his or her sign or when they graduated, the ID may be false.
+If someone has to think about their sign or when they graduated, the ID may be false.

 - Ask the birth month.
 If the person responds with a number rather than the name of the month, they may be lying.